 Flamenco Australia™ was founded by Marina Tamayo in 1998.

-The company began designing and delivering incursion programs for both Dance and Music faculties, catering for all levels in public and private education sectors.
+The company delivers educational incursion programs for both dance and music faculties, catering for all levels in public and private education sectors.

 Flamenco Australia™ not only supports the professional artist but also engages local professional flamenco artists to be mentored by herself and other invited guests from Spain.

 “…how fortunate we are to express and celebrate life through music, song and dance.”
 Marina Tamayo

 The early days were humbling, simple and inclusive.
 Tamayo began her teaching and performance career in 1982.
 In 1998, Tamayo decided to make a break for Sydney to expand her network and performance opportunities.